Traditional Korean medicine: Acupuncture

 Acupuncture is used to withdraw blood or stimulate certain points on humans and animals by inserting them on specific pressure points of the body.
 Traditional acupuncture involves the belief that a "life force" (qi) circulates within the body in lines called meridians.
 Scientific investigation has not found any histological or physiological evidence for traditional Chinese concepts such as qi, meridians, and acupuncture points, and many modern practitioners no longer support the existence of life force energy (qi) flowing through meridians, which was a major part of early belief systems.
 Pressure points can be stimulated through a mixture of methods ranging from the insertion and withdrawal of very small needles to the use of heat, known as moxibustion.
 Pressure points can also be stimulated by laser, massage, and electrical means.
 Constitutional acupuncture, medicinal acupuncture, Sa-am acupuncture, and single-needle acupuncture are unique methods of acupuncture.

 Moxibustion

 Moxibustion is a technique in which heat is applied to the body with a stick or a cone of burning mugwort.
 The tool is placed over the affected area without burning the skin.
 The cone or stick can also be placed over a pressure point to stimulate and strengthen the blood.

-A Cochrane Review found limited evidence for the use of moxibustion in correcting breech presentation of babies, and called for more experimental trials.
+A Cochrane Review found moderate certainty evidence for the use of moxibustion plus usual care for reducing the chance of breech presentation of babies but uncertainty about the need for ECV.
 Moxibustion has also been studied for the treatment of pain, cancer, stroke, ulcerative colitis, constipation, and hypertension.
 Systematic reviews of moxibustion show that there is a need for further research about these other therapeutic applications to reduce risk of publication bias.